 The Centre has its own page on Facebook, which represents a popular means of outreaching ICR news and content, as well as that of other partners.
 This platform has a low technical barrier to entry, and a relatively wide reach.
-In the period, the number of ICR followers grew from 2 256 to 2 489, continuing earlier growth.
+In the period, the number of ICR followers grew from 2 489 to 2 498, representing a moderate continuation of earlier growth, though under special pandemic conditions on external activities and visibility.

-The Centre also uses Twitter to outreach and bring attention to content from ICR and the ReindeerPortal.org.
-The platform has a heavy emphasis on science and policy, which is considered to suit ICR core messages well.
 ICR further retains a Youtube channel (www.youtube.com/user/icrh) for outreach of videos.
+The Centre to a modest degree also uses Twitter to outreach and bring attention to content from ICR and the ReindeerPortal.org.